Back to top

 Flood related

 Why not give a practical gift that can help someone reduce the risk of flooding to their property!
-Some ideas include planters or a water butt which collect rainfall and then be used to water plants.
+Some ideas include planters or a water butt which collect rainfall that can then be used to water plants.

 Second hand/make your own